SebAs-man/ViperVision/README.md

 This project follows a standard Git workflow:

-Create feature branches from the main (e.g., feature / new-ai-logic).
+Create feature branches from the main (e.g., develop).
 Make changes and commit frequently on the feature branch.
 Push the feature branch to the remote repository.
 Create a Pull Request (PR) to merge the feature branch back into the main.